 Take your kitten to a vet who can provide anti-inflammatories, antibiotics, and mechanical treatments such as a nasal flush.

-Sneezing caused by nasal obstructions
+6. Sneezing caused by polyps or tumors

 Your kitten may be sneezing because they have a nasal polyp or a tumor (although tumors are more common in old cats).
 Polyps and tumors cause irritation and inflammation in the nasal passages and cause sneezing.